My childhood hero was Severiano Ballesteros.

 I loved Seve’s charisma and the fact that whatever trouble he got himself into, he always got out of it with the most amazing and magical recovery shots.

 He was like half-golfer, half-adventurer, going places on a golf course that no-one has ever gone before.

-Seve was pure natural talent, not a manufactured product like Tiger Woods or many other modern golfers who have been taught from a very early age.
+To me, Seve was pure natural talent (or was he?), not a manufactured product like Tiger Woods or many other modern golfers who have been taught from a very early age.
 Seve learned to hit a golf ball with nothing but an old 5-iron hitting golf balls over at the railway tracks or on the beach.